SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 In the **Asset properties** complex asset properties are listed with the label "Object".

+You see the preview of data model on the right side of Properties section.

  **Example:**

-If the asset property is called "Building dimension" with the key "Building_dimension", then building area, height and width are the multiple key value pairs defining the parameter "Building dimension".
+If the asset property is called "Gearbox specifications" with the key "gearbox_specifications", then power, speed increasing ratio and weight are the multiple key value pairs defining the property "Gearbox specifications".
 Switch on the **Complex property** toggle (see image below).
 Enter the required information for all key value pairs and click **Save**.

 ![Complex asset property](/images/dtm/custom-property/dtm-property-library-complex-property.png)